Hampton football fans have scored a treasure thanks to Jamie Combs’ time-consuming drive toward a goal.

 According to Mike Young, who went on to star at East Tennessee State, Pansock was “a fiery Czechoslovakian whose favorite word was ‘feces.’”
 Pansock’s vocabulary was influenced by the fact that the Bulldogs’ fieldhouse was built by the kennel club and was also used for dog shows and coon dogs.
 Pansock also once hauled a load from the Elizabethton sewage treatment center to fertilize Hampton’s field.

 Pansock was best known for conditioning runs, often up Iron Mountain or to Dennis Cove and back.
 Combs writes that Pansock was a tough, thrifty World War II veteran who refurbished equipment East Tennessee State had discarded, used rags and sawdust to transform seaman duffel bags into tackling dummies and made former player Finley Jenkins sign a 16-gauge shotgun as collateral on a 50-cents loan.

 Duncan also was in WW II, having parachuted into Normandy.
-After helping win the Big One, he won four straight league titles and went 27-6 in the Watauga Conference in six years while ruling in a no-nonsense fashion that could include backhanding a player’s face.
+After helping win the Big One, he went 27-6 in the Watauga Conference in six years and won four straight league titles while ruling in a no-nonsense fashion that could include backhanding a player’s face.